jasrr/bmshow/SystemDesign.md

 ##4.2 System Process

-User Registration: Users provide personal details, which are stored securely.
+User Singup: Users provide personal details, which are stored securely.
 Movie and Showtime Management: Admins add, update, or remove movies and showtimes.
 Bookings and Payment Processing: Users book tickets and make payments.
 The system checks availability and confirms Bookings.